ajbraus/BEW-2.1-Advanced-Web-Patterns/Lessons/ServerlessIntro.md

 ## [**30m**] 💻 **Activity**: Serverless Hello World

-First, be sure to set up your credentials for AWS by following along with this video:
+First, be sure to set up your credentials for AWS by following along with this video: [https://www.youtube.com/embed/KngM5bfpttA](https://www.youtube.com/embed/KngM5bfpttA)

-<iframe height="720" src="https://www.youtube.com/embed/KngM5bfpttA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Then, get hands-on with your first serverless application by running the [Hello World Node.js Example on AWS](https://www.serverless.com/framework/docs/providers/aws/examples/hello-world/node/) in your own terminal.